Dinorah Márquez | Director, Latino Arts Strings Program & Mariachi Juvenil; Violin/Viola Instructor

 Alberto Cardenas was born in Zamora, Michoacán, Mexico.
 Cardenas comes from a family of musicians, his grandfather was a band leader and his mother and aunts had a group known as “Las Hermanitas.”
 He began his guitar studies at the age of 12 and studied with Cadena y Duarte and with Roberto Martinez.
 He began a Mexican musical ensemble known as a “Rondalla” in 1976, and in 1979 he entered the Music Conservatory Las Rosas in Morelia, Michoacán.
 After a few years he began to work with the Mexican trio genre and in 1989 he moved to Los Angeles where he studied flamenco guitar with Cornelio Ramos, and participated in various musical groups in East L.A.
 In 1992, he moved to Milwaukee and began working with the Mariachi genre.
 Since 1994, he has directed various ensembles, including, Raíces Mexicanas, Mi Tierra, Trío México, and Trío Alma Latina.
 Currently he directs and performs with Voces y Cuerdas de Mexico, a quartet that includes violin, vihuela, guitar, and guitarron.

 Jone Ruiz was born in Puerto Rico and began his studies in the Interamerican University where he holds a bachelor's degree in classical guitar and studied with the distinguished classical guitarist Linda Chellouf.
 In 2010 he participated in a national interchange program through the Complutense University in Madrid where he had the opportunity to take classes in music education and private guitar lessons with Professor Demetrio Ballesteros in Ajofrin, Toledo.
 He has also studied in master classes with some of the world's leading guitarist including, Jorge Caballero, Ana Vidovic, Martha Masters, Thomas Kirchhoff, Adam Holzman, Jose Antonio Escobar, Valerie Hartzell, Berta Rojas, and Steve Lin, among many others.
 He has performed nationally and has participated in different festivals and competitions around the United States.
-Currently Ruiz is in his last semester of pursuing a master's degree at the University of Wisconsin-Milwaukee, where he studies with world renowned guitarist, Rene Izquierdo.
+Ruiz received a master's degree at the University of Wisconsin-Milwaukee, where he studied with world renowned guitarist, Rene Izquierdo.

 Alonso Ibarra | Violin/Viola Instructor